YuweiHu/waitlist-manager/README.md

 - [Usage](#usage)
 - [License](#license)

----

 ## Features

 - **Virtual Waitlist**: Diners can join the waitlist by entering their name and party size.
 - **Real-time Status Updates**: Diners can check their position in the queue and status in real-time.
 - **Check-in System**: When it's their turn, diners can check in to get seated.
-- **Automatic Queue Management**: The system manages seat availability and notifies the next party when seats are available.
+- **Automatic Queue Management**: The system manages seat availability when seats are available.
-- **Service Time Calculation**: Service time is calculated based on party size (3 seconds per person).
-- **Responsive UI**: User-friendly interface built with Material-UI (MUI) for a seamless experience.

 ## Tech Stack